sidechained/DataDrivenResume/README.md

 ## interests_data.csv
 The idea of the _interests_ word-cloud is to display interests which move from generic one-word categories through to specific examples.

-To do this data is organised into 'categories', 'subcategories' and 'sub-subcategories'.
-'Categories' are shown in large text, each in a different colour.
-'Subcategories' of interests appear in smaller text, in colours that correspond to the initial categories.
-'Sub-subcategories' do the same again but smaller still.
-Typically there are 4 'subcategories' and 6 'sub-subcategories' for each 'category'.
+To do this data is organised into _categories_, _subcategories_ and _sub-subcategories_. _Categories_ are shown in large text, each in a different colour. _Subcategories_ of interests appear in smaller text, in colours that correspond to the initial categories. _Sub-subcategories_ do the same again but smaller still.
+Typically there are 4 _subcategories_ and 6 _sub-subcategories_ for each _category_.
 An example for one category would be:

 - CATEGORY: Typically a single word i.e. "domes"
 - TYPE: Either _main_, _sub_ or _subsub_